AKASHAorg/librenotlibra.info/index.md

 <div class="further-reading">Further reading</div>

-- [What's behind Mark Zuckerberg's man-crush on Emperor Augustus?](https://www.theguardian.com/commentisfree/2018/sep/12/what-attracts-mark-zuckerberg-roman-hardman-augustus), Charlotte, Higgins, The Guardian
+- [What's behind Mark Zuckerberg's man-crush on Emperor Augustus?](https://www.theguardian.com/commentisfree/2018/sep/12/what-attracts-mark-zuckerberg-roman-hardman-augustus), Charlotte Higgins, The Guardian
 - [Facebook has amassed outsized powers … so great that Zuckerberg doesn’t bother denying the fact.
 “In a lot of ways Facebook is more like a government than a traditional company.”](https://books.google.be/books?id=Q8gPDgAAQBAJ&lpg=PP1&dq=World%20Without%20Mind%3A%20The%20Existential%20Threat%20of%20Big%20Tech&pg=PT72#v=onepage&q&f=false), Franklin Foer, World Without Mind: The Existential Threat of Big Tech
-- [Facebook’s story is “an indictment of how social media has fostered the deterioration of democratic and intellectual culture around the world.”](https://books.google.be/books?id=EGhaDwAAQBAJ&lpg=PA3&dq=an%20indictment%20of%20how%20social%20media%20has%20fostered%20the%20deterioration%20of%20democratic%20and%20intellectual%20culture%20around%20the%20world.&pg=PA3#v=onepage&q&f=false), Siva Vaidhyanathan, Antisocial Media: How Facebook Disconnects Us and Undermines Democracy
+- [Facebook’s story is an indictment of how social media has fostered the deterioration of democratic and intellectual culture around the world.](https://books.google.be/books?id=EGhaDwAAQBAJ&lpg=PA3&dq=an%20indictment%20of%20how%20social%20media%20has%20fostered%20the%20deterioration%20of%20democratic%20and%20intellectual%20culture%20around%20the%20world.&pg=PA3#v=onepage&q&f=false), Siva Vaidhyanathan, Antisocial Media: How Facebook Disconnects Us and Undermines Democracy
 - [It’s not that we’ve failed to rein in Facebook and Google.
 We’ve not even tried.](https://www.theguardian.com/commentisfree/2019/jul/02/facebook-google-data-change-our-behaviour-democracy), Shoshana Zuboff, The Guardian

 ### A threat to global financial stability